Vixeliz/Vixeliz/README.md

 ## Some things about my work environment

-- 💻 Using a macbook working on various rust projects.
+- 💻 Using a laptop running linux working on various rust projects.
-- 🔭 I’m currently working on Vinox(A voxel sandbox game)!
+- 🔭 I’m currently working on a few different projects most notably helping maintain ggez and a voxel survival game called vinox.
-- 🌱 I’m currently learning rust and bevy in particular but also some other libraries!.
 - 🥅 2023 Goals: Make a prototype for a sandbox game that is cross platform.
 - ⚡ Hobbies: I love programming(mainly in rust), low poly modeling and pixel art, playing games.